rossurbina/Climate_Data/README.md

 **Growth percentage:** From 1900 to 2021, the percentage growth each year from CO2 emissions was 2.48%

 **Percentage breakdown of CO2 type:** every type of CO2 has generally risen each year but at different growth rates.
-The biggest 3 contributors are coal (41%), oil (30%), and gas (22%)
+The biggest 3 contributors in 2021 are coal (41%), oil (30%), and gas (22%)

 # Steps to Data Analytics Process